dimforge/ncollide/docs/geometric_representations.md

 ### Plane
 The `Plane` structure describes a solid closed half-space.
-The border of a plane contains the origin and is defined by its _normal_.
+The border of a plane contains the origin and is characterized by its _normal_.
 Every point that has a negative or null dot product with the plane normal is considered _inside_ of it.
 Other points are _outside_ of the plane.

 | Method   | Description  |
 | --          | --        |